Moldova

 Chisinau

-Anybody says what he wants about this city.
-I celebrated the New Year here.
-It must have been something…or not.
-I’ll admit again.
-I normally take vacation during Christmas and New Year, and this year I didn’t plan anything.
-Moldova happened to be one of a few countries left where I could make an impulsive trip.
-You might have a bit of a problem finding your way around because not many people (including young ones) speak English here.
-A crash courses on Russian before you go.
+Anybody can say what he wants about this city.
+I celebrated the New Year here, so it must have been something.
+I typically take vacation during Christmas and New Year, and I didn’t plan anything for this year.
+Moldova happened to be one of a few countries left where I could make a spontaneous trip.
+You might have a bit of a problem finding your way in the city because not many people (including young ones) speak English here.
 Almost all Moldovans are bilingual in Russian and Moldovan; the latter is similar to Romanian.

-Unlike all my previous visit to other capitals, I didn’t explore the city at all.
-It was cold like hell.
-My boot was broken exposing my toes and soaking in water.
-Things I saw happened to be on my bus routes to other cities or on my walk from the city center to the central station.
-I spent most of the time there visiting the winery at Cojusna, Old Vechi and Capriana monastery and of course spent the New Year eve at an Russian bar called Oxy.
+Unlike all my previous trips to other capital cities in Europe where I did a lot of exploration, this time, I didn’t explore Chisinau at all.
+It was cold as hell when I was there.
+My boots broke on the way, exposed my toes and soaked in water.
+I had to do a lot of window sightseeing, viewing the city and its people from the window of my bus going to other the surrounding villages and cities or on my walk from the city center to the central station.
+During the few days in Moldova, I visited Old Vecchi, the winery at Cojusna, and Capriana monastery and of course spent the New Year eve at a Russian bar called Oxy.

-- The city’s main street, Stefan Cel Mare (Stefan the Great) Boulevard, has changed name numerous times reflecting the political landscape at that time.
-It was named Moscow street in the 19th century, Alexandrovskaya until 1924 as in Tsar Alexander of Russia and Alexandru cel Bun (after an ancient Moldovan lord) from 1924-1944.
+– The city’s main street, Stefan Cel Mare (Stefan the Great) Boulevard, has changed name numerous times reflecting the political landscape at that point.
+It was called Moscow street in the 19th century, Alexandrovskaya until 1924 as in Tsar Alexander of Russia and Alexandru cel Bun (after an old Moldovan Lord) from 1924-1944.
 In 1931, part of the street was split and named after a king.
 During the years Moldova belonged to the Soviet Union, the street changed its name to Lenin.
 A stroll along this street will take you to many popular sights.

-- Jewish cemetery in Buiucani, largest Jewish cemetery in Europe.
+– Jewish cemetery in Buiucani, the largest Jewish cemetery in Europe.

-- Parcul (lake) Valea Morilor where you can swim and rent boat to cruise around.
+– Parcul (Lake) Valea Morilor – you can swim and rent a boat to cruise around.

-- Parcul Aluneiul – near a former Soviet theme park, with door-less and window-less house, as well as a memorial to the pogroms in Chisinau in the first part of the 20th Century.
+– Parcul Aluneiul – located near a former Soviet theme park and has a door-less house and a memorial to the pogroms in Chisinau in the early 20th Century.

-- Mile?tii Mici, held the Guinness World Records in 2005 for being the biggest wine collection in the world.
+– Milestii Mici – Guinness World Records in 2005, the biggest wine collection in the world.

-- Visit the national history museum, museum of fine arts, Pushkin museum.
+– The national history museum, the museum of fine arts, and Pushkin Museum.

-- Buy lots of wine and bring home for yourself or gift.
-Not as famous as France or Italy, but Moldova is known to produce high-quality wines.
+– Buy lots of wine to bring home.
+Moldovan wine brand is not as famous as France or Italy, yet Moldova is known for producing high-quality wines.

 Eat and Drink

-- Veranda buffet style in a spacious, clean, decorated dining hall.
-Have various dishes of European and local cuisine.
+• Veranda buffet is located in a spacious, clean, decorated dining hall various dishes of European and local cuisine.
 If you want to try typical Moldovan food, your best bet for the money is here.
 Near the central station @ Negruzzi 2 /4.

 Transportation